Wright Expert IntervieW

 So how did the Wright brothers invent the airplane control system?

 “Invent” is a synonym for “solving a problem.”
 Scientists and engineers such as the Wright brothers are first and foremost problem solvers.
 And the first thing you do to solve a complex problem is some research – you see what other people have tried before you so you know what not to do.
 So the first thing that the Wright brothers did was read everything they could get their hands on about “mechanical flight.”
-They discovered that only birds were successful at controlled flight.
+They discovered that only birds and insects were successful at controlled flight.
 A few human beings such as Otto Lilienthal and Octave Chanute had controlled their gliders by shifting the body weight of the pilot, but this was hardly a practical way of controlling and airplane.
 Can you imagine hanging beneath a fighter or an airliner and trying to make it turn by kicking left or right?
 So the Wrights studied birds in flight – turkey vultures and pigeons, mostly.

 What they found was that birds used aerodynamic flight controls – they moved parts of their wings and tail this way and that to deflect the airstream moving over them.
 This caused the birds to veer up, down, left, and right.
 So the next step in solving the problem was to come up with an aerodynamic flight system for airplanes.
 In 1899, they performed an experiment with a model glider flown as a kite to show they could used a horizontal surface – an elevator – to go up and down and they could twist or warp the wings to go right and left.